levoai/docs/docs/api-observability/install-guide/install-sensor/pcap-sensor.md

 ## Install Sensor on Fargate

-The pcap Sensor can be installed as a sidecar on a already present AWS task, and can be added to its task definition via the AWS Console.
+The pcap Sensor can be installed as a sidecar on an existing AWS task by adding to its task definition via the AWS Console.

 The steps to add the sensor to your task are as follows